Welcome to Intemesher – the Future of Internal Combustion

 Construction is simpler and cheaper, with fewer parts and precision CNC machining enabling smooth intermeshing of the rotors, like the gears that control them.
 The result: lighter, smaller, and more efficient engines that cut emissions, improve fuel economy, and outperform heavy, inefficient alternatives in transport, marine, and static applications.

-We are now seeking expertise and investment to build the first prototypes — or the right partner to acquire the IP and lead the next era of combustion technology.
+alternatively another company to acquire the IP and lead the next era of combustion technology.

 Intemesher: compact, efficient, and powerful — the obvious choice for future mobility.